mobxjs/mobx/docs/reactions.md

 ### `equals`: (reaction)

-Set to `comparerDefault` by default.
-If specified, this comparer function is used to compare the previous and next values produced by the _data_ function.
+Set to `compareDefault` by default.
+If specified, this comparison function is used to compare the previous and next values produced by the _data_ function.
 The _effect_ function is only invoked if this function returns false.

 Check out the [Built-in comparers](computeds.md#built-in-comparers) section.